UoaWDCC/wdcc-mern-template/README.md

 * [Bug reports](docs/Bugs.md)
 * [AWS Pillars](docs/Pillars.md)

+### Local development
+* Create and checkout a new repository based on this template.
+* copy .env-template to .env and fill in secrets
+* setup local or remote MongoDB
+* `npm install`  to install the packages
+* `npm run dev` to start the dev server
+* `npm run build` to build the deployment package
+* `npm start` to run the production server.

 ### First time deployment
 You will require accounts on
-* AWS
-* vercel
-* Auth0 - see docs/Auth0Setup.md
+* Auth0 - for identity management - see docs/Auth0Setup.md

-copy .env.template to .env and fill in env vars.

-To create the infrastructure run `x/cloudformation/make-eprice` you will need AWS CLI client installed and valid sign in keys.
+* Mongo Atlas Cloud - for a remote database
+* Vercel - for instant deployments.

 To deploy the production application run `vercel --prod ` in the root folder. (you will need to setup a vercel account)

-To deploy the lambda run `x/create-lambda`

 You will need to complete
 * Access keys for Auth0 and vercel in .env and vercel.conf
 * prod url for app in .env, vercel.conf and Auth0 web app configuration.
-* In AWS Console find CreatePrices lambda and add EventBridge trigger with suitable cron setting.